The Nest

 One or more people can own this structure.

-Owning real estate in an LLC entails having your rental investment separate from yourself.
+Owning real estate in an LLC entails separating your rental investment from yourself.
 This type of ownership can also have tax consequences.

 Therefore, owning an LLC can be a sole proprietorship or joint partnership.